dtr-org/unit-e/doc/init.md

 ### macOS

-Copy org.bitcoin.unit-e.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.unit-e.plist`.
+Copy org.unite.unit-e.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.unite.unit-e.plist`.

 This Launch Agent will cause unit-e to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run unit-e as the current user.
-You will need to modify org.bitcoin.unit-e.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.unite.unit-e.plist if you intend to use it as a Launch Daemon with a dedicated unite user.

 Auto-respawn
 -----------------------------------